opencv/opencv/modules/core/doc/operations_on_arrays.rst

     B = abs(B);
     // Mat_<float> B = abs(A*5+3) will also do the job,
     // but it will allocate a temporary matrix
-..

 See also:
 :func:`Mat::convertTo`,:func:`abs` .. index:: countNonZero

-cv::countNonZero
+countNonZero
 ----------------
-.. cfunction:: int countNonZero( const Mat\& mtx )
+.. c:function:: int countNonZero( const Mat\& mtx )

-.. cfunction:: int countNonZero( const MatND\& mtx )
+.. c:function:: int countNonZero( const MatND\& mtx )

     Counts non-zero array elements.